 The safest bet is to take your best selling product and put it up against your competitor’s products, equipped with copy and images that highlight different features than their product.

 That’s a wrap for Amazon Sponsored Display

-For more practical step-by-step Amazon PPC guides, sign up for our newsletter below to get it sent straight to you.
+To learn about the other Amazon ad types or if you’re interested in practical step-by-step Amazon PPC guides, sign up for our newsletter below to get it sent straight to you.